 Nutrition Club is a new concept has been introduced in Bangladesh by BIID to promote nutrition awareness among communities (both urban and rural) and engage youth volunteers to spread the nutrition messages all over the country.
 Academic institutes or organizations, who mandate to serve the country in nutrition domain as a social cause, they are our partner to accelerate this nutrition club initiative.

-The primary objective of Nutrition Cub is to provide a platform for volunteers for capacity building, knowledge dissemination and awareness building on nutrition.
+The primary objective of Nutrition Club is to provide a platform for volunteers for capacity building, knowledge dissemination and awareness building on nutrition.
 Nutrition Club is operating as a Franchisee network model under the supervision of BIID supported by INGENAES, USAID, where different educational institutions are operating the club activities independently but under a common mandate and goal.
 The Nutrition Club initiative is an approach to promote food based nutrition advocacy in Bangladesh.
 This approach provides an experiential learning and teaching opportunity for students in agricultural extension, nutrition and rural development.
 Nutrition Club is a platform for awareness building on nutrition, capacity building, and knowledge dissemination.
 BIID envisioned that the youth can be engaged in knowledge sharing, awareness building and catalyzing the learning process.
 Improving nutrition can have a significant impact on survival as well as physical and cognitive development and productivity.
+For more details, please visit the Nutrition Club site.
+Join us on Facebook.

 Ground Cover App for Irrigation Scheduling